hultqvist/HitProxy/README.markdown

 # Contact, FeedBack/Bugs, Contrubutions

-You can reach me at phq@endnode.se.
+You can contact me using phq@silentorbit.com.

 Public Bugs/Feedback can be sent via https://github.com/hultqvist/HitProxy/issues